Formal Hypothesis Tests for Additive Structure in Random Forests: Discussion

 \section{Discussion}

-This work continues the recent trend of developing formal statistical inference procedures within the context of learning algorithms.
-The desirable asymptotic properties of subsampled ensembles explored by \cite{MentchTrees} and \cite{Wager2014} have begun to shed light on the black-box learning algorithms and the tests for additivity developed here further demonstrate that traditional scientific and statistical questions need not be seen as a sacrifice of less interpretable machine learning procedures.
+This work harnesses desirable asymptotic properties of subsampled ensemble learners to develop formal hypothesis tests for additivity in random forests and suggests that traditional scientific and statistical questions need not be seen as a sacrifice of less interpretable learning procedures.
+Our tests require the definition of a reasonably sized test grid in order achieve reasonably accurate covariance estimates while preserving power.
+When larger grids or more complex additive forms are required, we appeal to random projections and demonstrate that our tests still maintain very high power.

-An important aspect of our testing procedures is the definition of the test grid.
-In our applications we chose a relatively small grid in order achieve reasonably accurate covariance estimates while still maintaining an acceptable amount of power.
-When larger testing grids are required, we suggest utilizing random projections in order to maintain high power.
-Selecting levels of each feature away from the boundary of the feature space is also important as trees are known to exhibit bias near the edge of the feature space.

-In the preceding work, all of our tests were carried out using subbagged ensembles, but the theory established in \cite{MentchTrees} and \cite{Wager2014} also allows for subsampled random forests or any other ensemble learner conforming to the regularity conditions.
-However, the predictive improvement often seen with random forests is generally attributed to the increased independence between trees in the ensemble.
-Since our base learners are built with subsamples instead of full bootstrap samples and thus are less dependent, we expect the predictive improvement often seen with random forests to be less significant.
+Many of the above demonstrations employed a version of random forests in which each covariate remains eligible at each split (subbagged ensembles), though we point out that the theory established in previous work such as \cite{MHJMLR}, \cite{Wager2015}, and \cite{Scornet2015} allows for most general subsampled random forests implementations, or in fact any ensemble-type learner that conforms to the regularity conditions to be used.
+We caution however that the predictive improvement often seen with random forests is generally attributed to the increased independence between trees and thus should be expected to be less dramatic in these cases where subsamples are used in lieu of the traditional bootstrap samples.

-It is also worth noting that the particular additive forms for which we developed testing procedures were selected only because of their scientific utility.
-Other similar testing procedures could also be developed in the same manner by establishing the appropriate model parameters from an ANOVA set-up and defining the difference matrix $D$ accordingly.
+Finally, it is important to note that the particular additive forms for which the testing procedures were developed were chosen only because of their scientific utility.
+Testing procedures for alternative additive forms can be developed in a similar manner by establishing appropriate model parameters from an ANOVA set-up and defining the difference matrix $D$ accordingly.
 These methods can also be extended to provide formal statistical guarantees for the screening procedures described in \cite{Hooker2004}.